-There’s even a lagoon offering scuba training with a depth up to 30 feet.
-Here, you can obtain an Open Water certification, or take a Discover Scuba Diving course.
+There’s even a lagoon offering scuba training with a depth of up to 30 feet.
+Here, you can obtain an Open Water certification or take a Discover Scuba Diving course.

 Florida Keys Brewing Company

 All your Key Largo sightseeing got you thirsty?
 Head over to Islamorada to enjoy an ice-cold beer at the Florida Keys Brewing Company.
-At the craft brewery, you’ll find a wide selection of beers seasoned with fruit extracts like mango, passionfruit, and pineapple.
-It’s the perfect pit-stop for any Florida Keys road trip.
+Add a pit stop at the craft brewery on your Florida Keys road trip to enjoy a wide selection of beers seasoned with fruit extracts like mango, passionfruit, and pineapple.

 The impressive menu at Florida Keys Brewing Company includes craft beers, lagers, Kolsch, browns, wheat ales, and IPAs.
 Be sure to try their Key Largo Lager, brewed with the tropical goodness of passionfruit.